wikid24/ffxiv_mmd_tools_helper/README.md

 ------------

 # New Features (completed):
-- added 'Automate FFXIV rig Shape Keys' feature.
-Working but it doesn't have any raw data to work with yet.
+- added 'Automate FFXIV rig Shape Keys from csv' feature.
+Working but it doesn't have any raw data in the CSVs to work with yet.
-- added 'Automate FFXIV rig Rigid Bodies' feature.
-Working but it doesn't have any raw data to work with yet.
+- added 'Automate FFXIV rig Rigid Bodies from csv' feature.
+Working but it doesn't have any raw data in the CSVs to work with yet.
-- added 'Automate FFXIV rig Joints' feature.
-Working but it doesn't have any raw data to work with yet.
+- added 'Automate FFXIV rig Joints from csv' feature.
+Working but it doesn't have any raw data in the CSVs to work with yet.

 - A bunch of important useful stuff.
 Will list them later.